SeldonIO/seldon-core/docs-gb/installation/production-environment/README.md

     --namespace seldon-mesh \
     --install
     ```
 5. Install Seldon Core 2 servers in the namespace `seldon-mesh`.
+Two example servers named `mlserver-0`, and `triton-0` are installed so that you can load the models to these servers after installation.

     ```bash
      helm upgrade seldon-core-v2-servers seldon-charts/seldon-core-v2-servers \